Last Updated on

-This Pressure Cooker from Tower is very reasonably priced for those new to using it and user friendly too!
+This Pressure Cooker from Tower is reasonably priced for beginners and user-friendly too!

-You do need to get used to it and get familiar with its setting before making meals in it.
+You do need to get used to it and get familiar with the settings before making meals in it.

 All you need to do in saute the aromates, add your chosen spice mix, add your chosen protein, veg or legume, top with some sort of liquid preferably water, broth or tomato puree, cover and bring to full pressure.

 Once it reaches full pressure reduce heat or remove from heat depending on the time it takes to cook the raw ingredients used.

 Here are few tips on using a pressure cooker.